Reporting Child Abuse

 Please take a moment before calling to put together as much of the following information as possible:

-You do not need to know all of this information to make a report, but the more specific you can be, the easier it will be for CPS to determine if an investigation is needed.
+You do not need to have all of the above information when you call to make a report, but the more accurate information you can provide, the better equipped the offices will be to assess the child’s safety.

 Even if you are not a mandated reporter under state law, you have an obligation to protect children in your community.
 You cannot be held liable for making a report in good faith.
 You do not have to know for sure that a child is being abused or neglected to make a report.
 A trained investigator will make that determination.